 Our current research portfolio is centered around four major activities.
 These include:

 Part of our mission includes education and outreach.
 We have an extremely talented cadre of junior scientists at the CTBP and have created as successful strategy for teaching them how to work effectively at the physics-biology interface.
-At a more global scale, we have organized a number of NSF meetings on hot topics in the physics of living systems as well as several conferences; for example we are on track for hosting next yearâ€™s q-Bio meeting.
+At a more global scale, we have organized a number of NSF meetings on hot topics in the physics of living systems as well as several conferences; for example we have hosted q-Bio meetings, Dynamics Days meetings and specialized focused meeting on subjects such as the Artificial Cell.
 Also, we are the lead institute for a novel Physics of Living Systems, student research network that attempts to create a community of graduate systems who can help each other navigate the difficulties in dealing with research in a field which is inherently multi-disciplinary and which is still relatively new in many institutions.
 At the outreach end, we work with the University of Houston and the Houston Community College to bring to the CTBP undergraduates from under-represented minorities to enable them to experience research at the leading edge of a vibrant scientific field and to consider attending graduate school in science.